 Prices and updates

 Prices of licenses and update can be found on the Modbus page.

-The old license for Modbus 1 package, version 1.0x, to 1.7x, cannot anymore be upgraded to Modbus 2.
+The old license for Modbus 1 package, version 1.0x, to 1.7x, cannot anymore be updated.

-If you have such a version, you need to upgrade to the Modbus 2 license (no modifications to the PCD user program are necessary, see below).
+If you have such a version, you need to purchase a Modbus 2 license (no modifications to the PCD user program are necessary, see below).